 We designed this tutorial to make it fun for you to play around with Facebook API.
 It consists of 11 different exercises through which you will learn the basics.
 Then, go through the tutorial step by step.
 Sometimes we introduce a new topic through a specific use case.

 I. Create a Facebook App

 II.
 Get an access token for Facebook Apps

 III.
 Working with the Facebook API: Objects, edges

 VII.
 Retrieve campaigns and adsets of an ad account

 X. Get an ad's creative and more

 XI.
-Retrieve information with a browser instead of the Graph API Explorer
+Retrieve information with a browser instead of the Facebook Graph API Explorer

-Please note that this is not an official Marketing API tutorial.
-For more details on the Marketing API, refer to the official documentation.
+Please note that this is not an official Graph API tutorial.
+For more details on the Marketing API, refer to the official Facebook developers portal documentation.

-First, to access Facebook programmatically via the Marketing API, you need to create a Facebook (or should we call it "Meta") app.
-This will allow you to generate an access token that is your authentication when calling the API.
+First, to use Facebook programmatically via the Facebook API, you need to create a Facebook (or should we call it "Meta") app.
+This will allow you to generate an access token that is your authentication when calling the Graph API.
 We'll tackle that right after getting our app.
 After that, there are just a few simple steps, and all you require is an existing Facebook account.